 Did you know that the largest marine disaster in the North Atlantic before the Titanic, occurred on the very shores of a picturesque community in Nova Scotia?

-On the treacherous morning of April 1st, 1873, what was the greatest luxury liner of its time crashed upon the shores of Lower Prospect.
+On the treacherous morning of April 1st, 1873, what was the greatest liner of its time crashed upon the shores of Lower Prospect.
 The SS Atlantic

 was part of the White Star Line and one of the newer steam-driven and sail vessels.
 It was on its 19th voyage across the Atlantic Ocean, making its way from Liverpool, England to New York.
 Aboard were 954 passengers and crew, as well as much valuable cargo such as copper, jewellery and earthenware.